 One option many business owners choose when it comes to multiple trademark ownership is to form a separate legal entity for the trademark.
 By forming a C Corporation or a Limited Liability Company (LLC), the multiple owners can apply for a trademark under the corporation and the trademark then belongs to the corporation for eternity.
 The corporation is then responsible for the quality control and usage of the trademark, in addition to paying filing fees and meeting renewal deadlines.

 Forming a corporation or LLC also protects the owners from any personal liability when it comes to trademark misuse or if someone comes after your company for trademark infringement.
-Need help in choosing the right structure for your business and trademarking your intellectual property?
+Need help in choosing the right structure for your business?
 CorpNet is ready to assist.